sathyamus/ReadME/Kubernetes.md

     - We can use these as environment variables or as a properties file
   - Secret
     - To store secret data
+    - Base64 encoded
     - We can use these as environment variables or as a properties file
   - Volumes
-    - local
+    - Storage on local machine
     - remote (outside of K8s cluster)
+    - K8s doesn't manage the data persistance
   - Deployments
     - Blueprint of pods
     - Abstraction of pods
     - create deployments
+    - replicas
     - scale up, scale down
-    - replicas
     - for stateLESS apps
   - StatefulSet
-    - for STATEFUL apps like Databases
+    - for stateFUL apps or Databases

 ### Kubernetes Architecture

 #### Nodes processes

     - Worker servers / Nodes
     - each node has multiple pods
     - 3 processes must be installed on every node
-      - container runtime
       - kubelet
         - interacts with both the container and node
         - starts the pod with a container inside
       - kube proxy (communication / load balancer / forward requests)
+      - container runtime (Docker / Kube etc)

 #### Master processes

     - 4 processes must be installed on every master node
       - API server
         - cluster gateway